Project-MONAI/monai-deploy-messaging/README.md

 ### Development Builds

 Development builds are made from all branches except the `main` branch and the `release/*` branches.
 The NuGet packages are released to [GitHub](https://github.com/Project-MONAI/monai-deploy-messaging/packages/1365839) only.

 ## Contributing

-For guidance on contributing MONAI Deploy Messaging, see the [contributing guidelines](https://github.com/Project-MONAI/monai-deploy/blob/main/CONTRIBUTING.md).
+For guidance on contributing to MONAI Deploy Messaging, see the [contributing guidelines](https://github.com/Project-MONAI/monai-deploy/blob/main/CONTRIBUTING.md).

 Join the conversation on Twitter [@ProjectMONAI](https://twitter.com/ProjectMONAI) or join our [Slack channel](https://forms.gle/QTxJq3hFictp31UM9).